matthewhirschey/ddh.org/openshift/README.md

 - The template is a good way to get shiny server up and running, but includes examples and packages we do not need
 - The shiny application is built from Dockerfile.shiny, but the template does not allow for customization of the `dockerfilePath`, so this has been manually added to the BuildConfig in `application.yaml`.
-- The CreateGeneSummaryJob does start and uses the NCBI API key (it must be in a secret), but in my testing on dev, the job did not finish, so instead I've just provided the